songster-sa/aws-developer-associate-notes/readme.md

 - **CORS - cross origin resource sharing - cross bucket data access**
 - **for performance optimization**
     - if GET / read is more - use Cloud Front
-    - if mixed - add hex hash as suffix to key names - so they are saved in diff partitions
+    - if mixed - add hex hash PREfix to key names - so they are saved in diff partitions
 - if expect more than 300 PUT/LIST/DELETE req/sec or more than 800 GET req/sec - raise support request with AWS
 - SGS - Simple Gateway Service - file system on S3
 - **how to access bucket - s3://bucket - region**